Skip to main content

 GCSE Photography

 Our Photography curriculum is designed to allow our students to combine their artistic and creative side with the technical expertise and techniques associated with professional photography.
 We believe that examining past and current photography practitioners supports students’ understanding of core photographic elements, and allows them to use their knowledge to experiment with concepts such as shadow, lighting, movement and composition.
-Our curriculum aims to offer our students a thorough insight into the broad scope of photography, presenting them with the opportunity to develop in-depth technical and practical expertise using both analog and digital methods.
+Our curriculum aims to offer our students a thorough insight into the broad scope of photography, presenting them with the opportunity to develop in-depth technical and practical expertise.
 The themes chosen enable students to successfully develop analytical skills, image manipulation techniques, practical competence and explore a range of strategies to present imagery.

 Photography lessons provide a dynamic learning environment where students will be given the flexibility to be imaginative and experimental with their own photographic intentions, whilst applying their knowledge of visual language.
 Through the use of portfolios, students are taught to be independent practitioners who have the capacity to develop, refine, record and showcase several photographic ideas.